tsjshg/ai-drug-dev/README.md

 If you use the model and scripts for your study, please cite our article:
 Shingo Tsuji, Takeshi Hase, Ayako Yachie, Taiko Nishino, Samik Ghosh, Masataka Kikuchi, Kazuro Shimokawa, Hiroyuki Aburatani, Hiroaki Kitano, Hiroshi Tanaka (2020) Artificial intelligence based computational framework for drug-target prioritization and inference of novel repositionable drugs for Alzheimer’s disease. bioRxiv: 2020.07.17.208116.

+## Setup
+We run the following code on Python3.8 with the packages listed in requirements.txt.
+Additional materials are available on [here](https://www.dropbox.com/sh/trez52jrytgx41v/AACwPEyi3mju2TcEjnNG4w4Aa?dl=0)

 ## How to use
 The process of computational pipeline to prioritize putative drug targets is composed of three steps: